-The disputed domain name <com-accorhotels.com> (“Domain Name”) is registered with Key-Systems GmbH (the “Registrar”).
+The disputed domain name <accorhotels-benelux.com> is registered with Xin Net Technology Corp. (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on April 30, 2019.
-On April 30, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On May 2, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on May 2, 2019, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on May 6, 2019.
+The Complaint in English was filed with the WIPO Arbitration and Mediation Center (the “Center”) on June 27, 2019.
+On June 27, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On June 28, 2019, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on May 7, 2019.
-In accordance with the Rules, paragraph 5, the due date for Response was May 27, 2019.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent in English and Chinese of the Complaint, and the proceedings commenced on July 4, 2019.
+In accordance with the Rules, paragraph 5, the due date for Response was July 24, 2019.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent’s default on May 28, 2019.
+Accordingly, the Center notified the Respondent’s default on July 26, 2019.

-The Center appointed Willem J. H. Leppink as the sole panelist in this matter on June 3, 2019.
+The Center appointed Douglas Clark as the sole panelist in this matter on August 6, 2019.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 The Respondent did not reply to the Complainant’s contentions.